Deep Treble

 Deep Treble is the premier co-ed a cappella group at Rutgers University in New Brunswick.
-The group was founded in September, 1998 by Hanna Schwartz, a then-sophomore in Rutgers College and Jordan Ullman, a then-graduate student at the Rutgers University Graduate School of Education.
-It was the first co-ed A Cappella group on campus and since its inception, has been entirely student-run.
+The group was founded in September, 1998 by Hanna Schwartz, a then-sophomore in Rutgers College and Jordan Ullman, a then-graduate student at the Rutgers University School of Education.
+It was the fifth co-ed A Cappella group on campus and since its inception, has been entirely student-run.
 The group travels across the eastern seaboard, and has participated in the International Championship of Collegiate A Cappella several times, making it to the finals twice and picking up several awards along the way.
-They recently celebrated their 16th Anniversary Season.
+They recently celebrated their 25th Anniversary Season.